The following information is provided for veteran owned small business owners as well as for veterans interested in starting their own businesses.

 - Minority Business Enterprise Program Certification Workshop– The Maryland Department of Transportation’s Office of Minority Business Enterprise conducts a free monthly workshop for firms interested in applying for certification as a Minority Business Enterprise, Disadvantaged Business Enterprise, Airport Concession Disadvantaged Business Enterprise and/or Small Business Enterprise.
 Learn more here.

 - Military Personnel and Veteran Owned Small Business No-Interest Loan Program – The Maryland Department of Commerce, in consultation with the Maryland Department of Veterans Affairs, administers this no-interest loan program (loan amounts up to $50,000) for business owners who fall under any one of the following categories: (Note: Due to expanded eligibility, the program has received a growing number of applications.
-As a result, the program has temporarily discontinued accepting new loan requests until existing applications are processed and the availability of funds is reevaluated.)
+As a result, the program is currently not accepting new applications until existing applications are processed and the availability of funds is reevaluated.)

 - Military reservist or National Guard member called to active duty